nashville-software-school/front-end-curriculum/11-music-history-03/README.md

 1. The entire container for the even songs (plus its details) should have a background color of Sea Shell (SeaShell or \#FFF5EE)
 1. The entire container for the odd songs (plus its details) should have a background color of Mint Cream (MintCream or \#F5FFFA)
 1. The first song container should have bold text.
+1. Set the navigation bar's position so that it's always on the top of the page, even if you scroll down.
+To ensure this works, you can just add some div tags at the bottom of the page that add enough text that would force you to scroll the browser.